The following projects have been completed since November 2018 (Find out more about the scheme and apply):

 Lava Lounge, 31 Biggin Street, Dover

-Lava Lounge was been awarded a grant of £10,000 from DDC to help with refurbishment costs, and opened in May 2019.
+Lava Lounge was awarded a grant of £10,000 from DDC to help with refurbishment costs, and opened in May 2019.

 Ben Dowle from the Lava Lounge said: “We would like to thank Dover District Council for helping us to bring Lava Lounge to Dover’s Town Centre.
-The grant money has been put towards the refurbishment costs and we are very excited to be opening on Friday for the people of Dover to enjoy.”
+The grant money has been put towards the refurbishment costs and we are very excited to be opening for the people of Dover to enjoy.”

 Europa Fish & Chips, 9 Bench St, Dover